Baba Hari Dass: Physical foundation and social involvement

 In the US, in early 1971, in Sea Ranch in Sonoma County, and in Santa Rosa, California, he started teaching core yoga practices which later became an aerobic hatha yoga regimen of Fitness Asanas aimed to increase physical endurance in support of meditation.
 Later, kirtan, mudras, fire ceremony (yajna), and satsang were introduced to complement a busy schedule.
 In 1972, as interest grew, several events were organized that included demonstrations of yoga asanas, shatkarma, and mudras (Lama Foundation in New Mexico, Coconut Grove in Florida, and Santa Cruz in California).
 He also traveled to Canada to establish Dharmasara community in Toronto, Salt Spring Centre of yoga, on Salt Spring Island BC, and Dharma Sara Satsang, in Vancouver, BC.

 In 1973, the Lama Foundation published his first book, The Yellow Book, a collection of aphorisms that included terse but revealing statements ("all babies are yogis"), or longer question-answer format on life topics.
 In 1975 his second book, "a compilation of stories about one of the greatest and most mysterious of India's saints", Hariakhan Baba - Known, Unknown, was issued by Sri Rama Foundation.
-In 1977 came out another collection of a well-received question-answer discussions in Silence Speaks, which became a hallmark of his silent style of teaching with few written words in subsequent publications by Sri Rama Publishing.
+In 1977, another collection in a question-answer format in Silence Speaks continued his silent teaching style with few written words in subsequent publications by Sri Rama Publishing.